phrickelberg/Proosha_IIIo/README.md

 Building instructions
 -------------------------
+Instead of the original threaded rod configuration, you need

+* 2x Threaded rod M5x300 mm
+* 2x Threaded rod M10x210 mm
+* 2x Threaded rod M10x365 mm
+* 2x Threaded rod M10x380 mm

+and a few more M10 nuts and washers and two M8 x 20 mm screws.

+You also need to tap the printed X-END-IDLER-BETTER.stl twice with a M8 x 1,25 thread.
+Thats where the two M8 x 20 mm screws go.

-Just follow the instructions from [the original project page](http://reprap.org/wiki/Prusa_i3_Rework_Introduction/de)
+Besides that, just follow the instructions from [the original project page](http://reprap.org/wiki/Prusa_i3_Rework_Introduction/de)

 Roadmap